 The new OCR Cambridge National qualification in Sport is underway in PE, and Year 9 to 11 students have begun the new Dinstinction*-Pass specification.
 Practical assessment has a focus on performance in both individual and team sports, where students are to select 2 sports; one a team sport, one an individual sport.
 Students are also expected to officiate their specialist sports, and plan, lead and deliver a skills session on their chosen sport.
 There is also the opportunity for students to evaluate and analyse performance through the completion of a written coursework.
 Students are also expected to sit a 60 minutes theory examination at the end of Year 11, which forms one of their units.
 The units for this course include: R051: Contemporary issues in sport (examination unit), R053: Sports leadership (practical unit), R052: Developing sports skills (practical unit) and R054: Sport and the media (coursework unit).

-Students can opt to study BTEC Sport at Level 3; either the smaller Subsidiary Diploma or the larger National Diploma in Sport.
-Students are assessed through written pieces of coursework, verbal presentations and practical performances in a variety of sports, fitness tests and health scenario tasks.
+Students can opt to study the Cambridge Technical in Sport and Physical Activity at Level 3, either as smaller Extended Certificate or the larger Diploma.
+Students are assessed through written pieces of coursework, practical performances in a variety of sports, leadership tasks, fitness tests and health scenario tasks.

 Full details of the Sport Curriculum at key stage 3,4, and 5 can be found here.

 The Sports department offers a large variety of enrichment activities throughout the year such as netball, football, basketball, gymnastics and these are open to all ages and abilities.
 The clubs are extremely popular and are a great way of learning or developing new skills and techniques as well as competing against other schools, both locally and regionally.